passepartoutvpn/passepartout/README.md

     $ git submodule init
     $ git submodule update

-For the VPN to work properly, the app requires:

-- _App Groups_ and _Keychain Sharing_ capabilities
-- App IDs with _Packet Tunnel_ entitlements
-- Enabling "App Sandbox > Outgoing Connections (Client)" (macOS only)

-both in the main app and the tunnel extension target.
+For everything to work properly, make sure to comply with all the capabilities/entitlements, both in the main app and the tunnel extension target.

 Make sure to update `Config.xcconfig` according to your developer account and your identifiers: